devibri/SIP-Unity-Escape-Room/Readme.txt

-This is the SIP Escape Room Project.
+This is the SIP Escape Room project, built in Unity for VR.
+For more information on the project, see: https://devi-a.com/escaperoom